wisdom-framework/wisdom-typescript/README.md

 ## Parameters

-In addition to the +version+ parameter seen above, the plugin supports:
+In addition to the `version` parameter seen above, the plugin supports:

-* +removeComments+ : When enabled, removes the comments from the generated JavaScript files.
+* `removeComments` : When enabled, removes the comments from the generated JavaScript files.
 (Default: false)
-* +declaration+ : When enabled, generates corresponding +.d.ts+ files.
+* `declaration` : When enabled, generates corresponding +.d.ts+ files.
 (Default: false)
-* +module+ : Set the type of module generated among "commonjs" and "amd".
+* `module` : Set the type of module generated among "commonjs" and "amd".
 (Default: commonsjs)
-* +noImplicitAny+ : When enabled, fail the compilation on expressions and declaration with an implied 'any' type.
+* `noImplicitAny` : When enabled, fail the compilation on expressions and declaration with an implied 'any' type.
 (Default: false)
-* +sourcemap+ : When enabled, generates the source map files (Default: true)
+* `sourcemap` : When enabled, generates the source map files (Default: true)